devnax/makepack/README.md

 ### `serve`

 The `serve` command starts a development server for your library, providing you with a live-reload environment where you can test and iterate on your library in real-time.
+It will load `vite.config.js` if it exists in the root of the project.

 #### Usage